Higher syzygies on general polarized abelian varieties of type $(1,\dots,1,d)$: On general polarized abelian varieties of type

 \begin{ex} If we choose $a,b,k_i$ carefully in \autoref{prop_example_type(1,..., d)}, we might obtain a better bound than that in \autoref{main_thm}.
 For example, consider the case $g=3$ and $4 \leq d \leq 7$.
 By \autoref{main_thm}, we know that $1/2 < 1/\sqrt[3]{d} \leq \beta(l) < 1$ for general $(X,l)$ of type $(1,1,d)$.
 In fact, we have the following bound by taking $a=b=1$ and suitable $k_1,k_2$ in \ref{eq_3fold}: \begin{itemize} \item $d=4$ : $\beta(l) \leq 3/4$ by taking $(k_1,k_2)=(1,1)$. \item $d=5$ : $\beta(l) \leq 2/3$ by taking $(k_1,k_2)=(2,1)$. \item $d=6$ : $\beta(l) \leq 2/3$ by taking $(k_1,k_2)=(3,1)$ or $(2,2)$. \item $d=7$ : $\beta(l) \leq 4/7$ by taking $(k_1,k_2)=(3,2)$. \end{itemize} \end{ex}

 \begin{rem} We recall some related results and compare them to \autoref{thm_intro}.

 (1) For $p=0$, Iyer \cite[Theorem 1.2]{MR1974682} proves that an ample line bundle $L$ on a simple abelian variety of dimension $g$ is projectively normal if $\chi(L) > 2^g \cdot g!$.
 Although \autoref{thm_intro} gives no explicit condition on the generality of $(X,L)$, \cite{MR1974682} gives an explicit condition as $X$ is simple.
 Furthermore, \cite{MR1974682} has no assumption on the type of $L$.
-On the other hand, the bound $\chi(L) =d \geq 2^{g+1}-1$ in \autoref{thm_intro} is smaller than the bound in \cite{MR1974682} approximately by $g!/2$.
+On the other hand, the bound $\chi(L) =d \geq 2^{g+1}-1$ in \autoref{thm_intro} is smaller than the bound in \cite{MR1974682} by a factor of approximately $g!/2$.